livewire/livewire/docs/navigation.md

 * Instead, Livewire requests the page in the background and shows a loading bar at the top of the page
 * When the HTML for the new page has been received, Livewire replaces the current page's URL, `<title>` tag and `<body>` contents with the elements from the new page

-This technique results in much faster page load times — often twice as fast — and makes the application "feel" like a JavaScript powered single page application.
+This technique results in much faster page load times—often twice as fast—and makes the application "feel" like a JavaScript powered single page application.

 ## Redirects